 When just out of school and starting out in the real world, a man needs a good barber who knows how to keep him looking professional, a good bartender who knows what he drinks and keeps up the conversation when his buddies aren’t around, and a good tailor, cuz every girl’s crazy ’bout a sharp dressed man…or so I believed back in the day when my hairline was straight and my waist was narrow.

-Later, when he is settled and enters into home-ownership and bone-crushing responsibility, a man needs an honorable contractor (we found that in Rich Lee), a good doctor (by the grace of many gods, I haven’t really needed one yet), and a good auto mechanic that he can trust.
+Later, when he is settled and enters into home-ownership and bone-crushing responsibility, a man needs an honorable contractor (we have yet to find one), a good doctor (by the grace of many gods, I haven’t really needed one yet), and a good auto mechanic that he can trust.
 Angelo is that auto mechanic.
 If you live anywhere near Glastonbury, give Angelo a call and tell him the Navages sent you.
 And though his business is called Imported Auto Center, they also service all domestics as well – like my Ford Edge.

 I made an appointment with Angelo, and this morning after dropping Handan at work, I went to get new tires.
 Since was a little early and they weren’t open yet, I parked down the road from Imported Auto Center, grabbed my camera and walked towards to swollen and flooded Connecticut River.
 We just endured a massive wind and rain storm that brought hurricane-force winds to Rhode Island and Cape Cod and torrential rains and near-hurricane-force winds to Connecticut.
 We were lucky.
 Our house sat at the eastern edge of a wedge-shaped clearing in the storm that avoided the most damaging wind and rain.
 But all of New England got clobbered to some degree, and all of that rain was making its way into the Connecticut River.